microsoft/playwright/docs/src/browser-contexts.md

 Tests written with Playwright execute in isolated clean-slate environments called browser contexts.
 This isolation model improves reproducibility and prevents cascading test failures.
 Browser contexts are fast and cheap to create.

-If you are not using Playwright as a Test Runner, we recommend you manually create a browser context for each test.
+If you are not using Playwright as a Test Runner, we recommend you manually create a browser context for each test with [`method: Browser.newContext`].

 ```js tab=js-ts
 const { test } = require('@playwright/test');